thoth-tech/documentation/docs/Splashkit/Extensions/MissingSwingameFunctionalities.md

 them to that of the Splashkit `src` files, missing functionalities are found and documented.

 ## To be added to Splashkit
-The following funtions and procedures are located within the [src](https://github.com/macite/swingame/tree/develop/CoreSDK/src) folder of the Swingame Github reposotiory, but cannot be located within the [Splashkit src](https://github.com/splashkit/splashkit-core/tree/develop/coresdk/src/coresdk) files.
-All descriptions are taken from their given depending Swingame`src` file.
+The following functions and procedures are located within the [src](https://github.com/macite/swingame/tree/develop/CoreSDK/src) folder of the Swingame Github repository, but cannot be located within the [Splashkit src](https://github.com/splashkit/splashkit-core/tree/develop/coresdk/src/coresdk) files.
+All function descriptions are taken from their associated Swingame `src` file.

 ### sgPhysics.pas